U.S. says killing top Iran general averted plot against Americans

 “I am not a pro-regime person but I liked Soleimani.
 He was brave and he loved Iran, I am very sorry for our loss,” said housewife Mina Khosrozadeh in Tehran.

-In Soleimani’s home town, Kerman, people wearing black gathered in front of his father’s house, crying as they listened to a recitation of verses from the Koran.
+In Soleimani’s home town, Kerman, people wearing black gathered in front of his father’s house, weeping as they listened to a recitation from the Koran.

 “Heroes never die.
 It cannot be true.
 Qassem Soleimani will always be alive,” said Mohammad Reza Seraj, a teacher.

-Israel has long seen Soleimani as a threat and Prime Minister Benjamin Netanyahu backed the U.S. action.
-Israeli Army Radio said the military was on heightened alert.

-Russia called the killing a “short-sighted” step that would lead to escalations in the region.
+Soleimani became head of the Quds Force in 1998, after which he strengthened Iran’s ties with Hezbollah in Lebanon, Syria’s government and Shi’ite militia groups in Iraq.

-The slain commander’s Quds Force, along with battle-hardened paramilitary proxies in the region, has ample means to respond.
+The slain commander’s , along with battle-hardened paramilitary proxies in the region, has ample means to respond.

 In September, U.S. officials blamed Iran for a missile and drone attack on oil plants of energy giant Saudi Aramco.
 Washington has also blamed Tehran for raids on Gulf shipping.